 Though the process of egg freezing has been around since the 1980s, it has become an increasing popular option, especially as the age of first-time moms increases.
 The process is similar to in vitro fertilization; a woman’s ovaries are stimulated with hormones, and the eggs are then retrieved from the ovaries.
 The eggs that are retrieved are cryopreserved through a flash-freeze process called vitrification.
 When a woman decides she wants to use her eggs, they are thawed and fertilized, similar to the IVF process, and then transferred into her uterus.

 Dr. Devine recommends that a woman freeze her eggs before the age of 35 for the best chance of pregnancy success, although women up to their early 40s may also freeze.
-The success rates of SGF’s egg freezing program show women younger than 38 who freeze the recommended number of eggs have a 70 to 80 percent chance of taking home a baby.
-Women 38 to 40 years old who freeze the recommended number of eggs have a 65 to 75 percent chance of taking home a baby.
+The success rates of SGF’s egg freezing program show women younger than 38 who freeze the recommended number of eggs (at least 20 eggs) approach an 80 percent chance of having a baby from those eggs, should they ever need to use them.
+Women 38 to 40 years old who freeze the recommended number of eggs (at least 30 eggs) have a a 70-75% percent chance of having a baby if they need to use their stored eggs.

 Can I afford egg freezing?